Wall Street Analyst Downgrade Ginkgo Bioworks Holdings Inc [DNA]. What else is Wall St. saying

 Trading performance analysis for DNA stock

-Ginkgo Bioworks Holdings Inc [DNA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -14.01.
-With this latest performance, DNA shares dropped by -21.51% in over the last four-week period, additionally plugging by 10.66% over the last 6 months – not to mention a drop of -51.44% in the past year of trading.
+Ginkgo Bioworks Holdings Inc [DNA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 21.48.
+With this latest performance, DNA shares dropped by -5.20% in over the last four-week period, additionally plugging by 29.13% over the last 6 months – not to mention a drop of -37.88% in the past year of trading.

 Ginkgo Bioworks Holdings Inc [DNA]: A deeper dive into fundamental analysis